-While drop-through longboards are traditionally mid to full-length (in the 36″-43″ range), short drop-throughs are becoming more and more common.
-These short longboards have typical drop-through shapes, symmetrical (or sometimes asymmetrical) cutout shapes with “wingtips” for the nose and tail.
+While drop-through longboards are traditionally mid to full-length (in the 36″-43″ range), short drop-throughs are becoming more common.
+These short longboards have typical drop-through shapes with symmetrical (or almost) cutout shapes with “wingtips” for the nose and tail.

 The drop-through design means the trucks are mounted across the deck, making the deck lower to the ground for a more stable ride, namely at speed, and easier pushing.

-Since the trucks are mounted on the “wingtips”, your feet sit between the trucks vs over them, resulting in a shorter foot platform – which is why drop-throughs are traditionally on the longer side.
+Since the trucks are mounted on the “wingtips”, your feet sit between the trucks vs over them, resulting in a shorter foot platform – which is why traditional drop-throughs tend to be on the longer side.

-The large cutouts give the wheels lots of clearance for deep turns and allow for larger wheels without wheelbite.
-Short drop-throughs generally come with carvy RKP trucks even though the drop-through mount style tends to make these boards less responsive compared to topmounts.
+The large cutouts give the wheels lots of clearance for deep turns, allowing for larger wheels without wheelbite.
+Short drop-throughs generally come with carvy RKP trucks, although the drop-through design tends to make these boards less responsive than topmounts.

 Hybrid short longboards

 Hybrid longboards look like oversized street decks.
 They are short by longboard standards but on the larger end of street skateboard sizes.
-Many are popsicle-shaped (like street decks) while others are closer to a cruiser shape, though with a bigger kick.
+Many are double kick popsicle-shaped (like street decks) while others are closer to a cruiser shape though with a bigger kick.

-The main difference with mini-cruisers is that hybrid short longboards are designed for both street skating and cruising.
-They are more comfortable to cruise on than regular skateboards, but they are specifically designed for street and skatepark tricks.
+The main difference with mini-cruisers is that hybrid short longboards are designed for a mix of street skating and cruising.
+They are more comfortable to cruise on than regular skateboards, but they are specifically featured for street and skatepark tricks.

 What primarily distinguishes hybrids from street skateboards is their trucks and wheels.
-Hybrid short longboards usually come with traditional kingpin trucks similar to street trucks, but larger and carvier for comfortable cruising.
-Hybrid short longboards are also designed to work well with bigger wheels.
+Hybrid short longboards tend come with traditional kingpin street trucks albeit larger and carvier for comfortable cruising.
+Hybrid short longboards are also designed to run bigger wheels without bite.

-OK, now that we understand what short longboards are and what are the different types, let’s look at some of the best short longboards available in each of the three categories.
+Now that we understand what short longboards are and what different types exist, let’s look at some of the best short longboards for each category.